ccbogel/QualCoder/README.md

  Wait, until all modules are installed.

- Note: on some Windows computers, you may have to type `python3` instead of `py` as `py` may not be recognised.
+ Note: on some Windows computers, you may have to type `python3` instead of `py` as `py` may not be recognized.

 8. Install Qualcoder, from the downloaded folder  type

 ```bash
 py -m pip install .